-The entire audiometric exam is conducted with the SP seated inside the booth.
+The entire audiometric exam is conducted with the study participant (SP) seated inside the booth.
 Examinees must step over a raised threshold to enter the sound booth.
 The threshold is approximately 4 inches high.
-A portable metal wheelchair ramp (known as the quick-release platform) is available to facilitate the movement in and out of the booth of examinees in wheelchairs or with other mobility problems.
+A portable metal wheelchair ramp is available to facilitate the movement in and out of the booth of examinees in wheelchairs or with other mobility problems.
 The ramp can be lifted out of the way and stored by the work area to the side of the booth when not in use.